Czech Christmas Cookie #5

 This recipe requires the use of small shallow metal cookie molds, like the ones pictured below, which are about 5 to 6 cm (~1 1/2 to 2 1/4 “) long.
+Or the ones in the featured photo above.
 I suppose acrylic molds, of similar small size, could also be used, but I don’t recommend ones with deep grooves or are too deep.
 Baking time with acrylic molds may vary.